 Impact on Cash Economy

 The pressure on cash economy workforces is reduced due to the payment digitization.
-A country must be a cashless economy and India is heading towards it.
+A country must be a cashless society, economy and India is heading towards it.
 With the introduction of the Unified Payments Interface (UPI), digital money transfer becomes easier.
 Digital transactions eliminate the cash counterfeit, money laundering, etc that has a very negative impact on the Indian economy.

 UPI can be used: